ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/HowToBuildUbuntu.md

 **Step 2:** Downloading Yocto IMX8MP image
 **Step 3:** Replacing IMX8MP yocto image rootfs with Ubuntu 20.04 rootfs

 **Note:** Remember to download yocto image respective to memory.
-For example, Download 2G image, if you are building Ubuntu image for 2G memory and vice versa
+For example, Download 2G image, if you are building Ubuntu image for 2G memory and vice versa.

 <br>